slothy-optimizer/slothy/paper/README.md

 ## Armv8.1-M

-PQMX provides unit tests for the Kyber and Dilithium NTTs.
-Unfortunately, there are no unit tests for the FFT example yet -- this was tested out of band.
+PQMX provides unit tests for the Kyber and Dilithium NTTs, and for the floating point and fixed point partial FFT.

 To build a unit test for use with QEMU, use

 ```
-make build-m55-core-{ntt_kyber, ntt_dilithium}
+make build-{m55-an547}-{ntt_kyber, ntt_dilithium, fx_fft, flt_fft}
 ```

-The resuilting image is located in `envs/core`, and can be run on QEMU via
+The resuilting image is located in `envs/m55-an547`, and can be run on QEMU via

 ```
-make run-m55-core-{ntt_kyber, ntt_dilithium}
+make run-{m55-an547}-{ntt_kyber, ntt_dilithium, fx_fft, flt_fft}
 ```

 # Benchmarking optimized code